Close Menu

 FEMALE GENITAL TRACT CANCER IMPACTS YOUR RESIDUAL FUNCTIONAL CAPACITY

 These doctors are paid by the government and work for DDS, the state agency who reviews all cases.
 The SSA will take the medical opinion of these doctors into account too.
 Likewise, if they need more information, they may send you to a medical exam.
-Learn more here about what to expect at SSA’s doctor exam.
+Learn what to expect at SSA’s doctor exam.

 The SSA will also consider descriptions of your symptoms from your family and friends.
-Find out more information about what types of evidence the SSA must consider.
+Find out what types of evidence the SSA must consider.
 For example, your family or friends could write a statement how your cancer symptoms impact your energy level.
 Find out more here about RFC and how it, along with your age, can fall under the SSA’s rules to award you benefits.

 DOES SSA CONSIDER THE EFFECTS OF CANCER THERAPY?